augustolima/nltk/nltk/semparse/README.md

 The semantic parser requires a CCG lexicon in order to run.
 This section explains how to build it.
 For the purpose of example, the `data/lexica/` directory contains CCG lexicons in two domains.
-It also requires a special cases file (e.g. `data/lib/specialcases.txt`).
+It also requires a language file (e.g. `data/lib/english.txt`).

 ### Data required for the semantic parser
 * CCG lexicon